readysettech/docs-old/docs/guides/quickstart.md

     - Set a deployment name and password.(1)
     - Assign ReadySet a port to listen on.(2)
     - Choose to use a new local database or an existing database.
-    - If using an existing database, provide additional database details.
+    - If using an existing database, provide additional database details.(3)
-    - When asked, proceed with the current installation.(3)
+    - When asked, proceed with the current installation.(4)

     </div>